 In this short video, David Cantor explains how to get Custody of a Child that isn’t yours in Arizona:

 More about Grandparents’ Rights

-Frequently, grandparents contact us for advice on their rights to visitation of their grandchildren.
-There is a legal process to follow in requesting visitation through the court system.
+Frequently, Grandparents contact us for advice on their rights to visitation of their Grandchildren.
+There is a legal process to follow in requesting visitation through the court system and Grandparents must prove that their contact with their grand kids is ‘in the best interest of the child‘.
 Criteria considered by the court include:

 - minimum three month parental divorce